 I first read about this site years ago in a book about mine camps in Nevada.
 The book didn’t give its exact location, but it did give me an idea.
 With a little bit of research, I narrowed the camp down to two possible locations.
-I put them on my list of places to go, but never could seem to get out to the area.
-Finally, a trip came together and away we went.
+I put them on my list of places to go but never could seem to get out to the area.
+Finally, in 2009, a trip came together and away we went.

 Of course, the most amazing thing about this place is the cabin built underneath the massive granite boulder.
 It is quite a sight.